 Herbal Remedies for OCD

 Obsessive-compulsive disorder (OCD) is a mental health condition defined by excessive orderliness, attention to detail, and perfectionism.
-While there are a number of traditional treatment methods to consider, some have found better luck in using herbal remedies for OCD.
+While there are several traditional treatment methods to consider, some have found better luck using herbal remedies for OCD.

 What is Obsessive-Compulsive Disorder?

-Obsessive-compulsive disorder (OCD) is a type of anxiety that causes uncontrollable, re-occurring thoughts (obsessions) which can only be nullified with repeated behaviors (compulsions). ¹ These obsessions and compulsions can become so overwhelming that they interfere with day-to-day activities, such as work, school, and relationships.
+Obsessive-compulsive disorder (OCD) is a type of anxiety that causes uncontrollable, re-occurring thoughts (obsessions) that can only be nullified with repeated behaviors (compulsions). ¹ These obsessions and compulsions can become so overwhelming that they interfere with daily activities like work, school, and relationships.

 People with OCD tend to experience the following symptoms:

-• Obsessions – recurring and often unwanted thoughts, urges, or mental images that create anxiety.
-These thoughts may include:
+• Obsessions – recurring and unwanted thoughts, urges, or mental images that create anxiety.
+These may include:

 • Aggressive thoughts about oneself or others